inventaire/inventaire-wiki/FAQ.md

 * [[How to change my book transaction mode]]
 * [[How to make a request for a book]]

+Couldn't find the help you need?
+You can ask anything by writting to [hello@inventaire.io](mailto:hello@inventaire.io)

 <!-- LANG:FR, title="Foire Aux Questions"-->

 * [[How to create an account|Comment se créer un compte]]